Self-Guided Tours

 Auto Tour - 700 Years of Mesa Verde History

 The Mesa Top Loop Road is a 6-mile (10 km) drive that is a tour through time.
-Along the road, you’ll find short, easily-accessible paved trails to view twelve ancestral sites, including surface sites and overlooks of cliff dwellings—the ancient homes and villages of the Ancestral Pueblo people who lived here for more than 700 years.
+Along the road, you’ll find short, paved trails to view twelve ancestral sites, including surface sites and overlooks of cliff dwellings—the ancient homes and villages of the Ancestral Pueblo people who lived here for more than 700 years.

 Highlights include Square Tower House Overlook, and views of Cliff Palace from Sun Point View and Sun Temple.
 The Mesa Top Loop Road is open daily, 8:00 am to sunset.
+During snow storms, the loop may briefly close until the road and walkways are cleared.
+Open daily 8:00 am to sunset.

 Spiral petroglyph at Pipe Shrine House in Far View Sites